 Retailers are also expected to arrange for faulty goods to be collected at their expense.

 It is clear to anyone reading this that it is a clear cut case.
 However, retailers have a habit of deliberately trying to fob consumers off and muddy the waters to wriggle out of their obligations.

-You have 30 days to automatically reject faulty goods under the Consumer Rights Act 2015.
+You have 30 days to automatically reject and return faulty goods under the Consumer Rights Act 2015.
 Once that has elapsed, you have to give the retailer one opportunity to repair, refund or replace the goods.

 Any faults found within the first 6 months are considered to have been there since inception.
 This is where you apply the reverse burden of proof.